You are here

 Arm yourself with knowledge about your host country before you go!
 Including major, current events and/or warnings:

 SOURCES OF INFORMATION ON HEALTH & SAFETY

-U.S. Department of State's Bureau of Consular Affairs: http://www.studentsabroad.state.gov/ This Department of State website offers college students a one-stop reference for international travel.
+- U.S. Department of State's Bureau of Consular Affairs: http://www.studentsabroad.state.gov/ The U.S. Department of State’s Bureau of Consular Affairs has created a Students Abroad website which offers college students a one-stop reference for international travel.
 The website offers country specific information, tips for safe travel, and other important information, such as: who to contact if the student is victim of a crime; what to do in case of a natural disaster or emergency; where the nearest U.S. embassy is located; when to apply for a passport and visa; and how to vote in a U.S. election from abroad.